mitsuhiko/lucumr/2013/2/13/moar-classes.rst

 such parsing can get a little bit tedious at times.
 The way I approach that generally is by layering these things.
-The first piece of functionality I am generally writing in such cases is a little abstraction around reading a single byte from some source of bytes.
-While I'm at it, I'm also adding support for peeking one byte into the future.
-What I end up in that situation is basically two functions: read byte and peek byte.
+The first piece of functionality I am generally writing in such cases is a little abstraction around reading a single character from some source of bytes.
+While I'm at it, I'm also adding support for peeking one character into the future.
-Alternatively read byte and push byte, whatever feels more natural.
+What I end up in that situation is basically two functions: read character and peek character.
+Alternatively read character and push character, whatever feels more natural.

 The next layer is one that combines multiple characters into larger tokens (like identifiers, number literals, strings etc.).
-At that level I would create a thing that keeps a reference to the reader that produces bytes and probably some internal buffer that builds up my current token.
+At that level I would create a thing that keeps a reference to the reader that produces characters and probably some internal buffer that builds up my current token.
 For instance while I have not yet reached the end of the string I would feed my characters into a buffer until I found the end of the string, then I let my function return.

 The next level above that would be to combine multiple tokens into a tree of nodes.
 For instance the tokens ``[`` ``"bar"`` ``,`` ``42`` and ``]``